 Your love, your children, your parents, grandparents, siblings, your friendships, neighbors, community, your mentors, and your customers or clients.
 They’re the people of today and of the strangers you used to know.

-Sometimes, they’re even about total strangers.
+Sometimes, they’re even about actual total strangers.

-Your tiny stories are about how you see these people and about the impact they’ve had on your life.
+They’re about how you see these people and about the impact they’ve had on your life.